18+ yrs localQuoted firstNo fix, no fee

 WhatsApp

-WhatsApp is the one we suggest first in most cases, and for a simple reason: the person you want to call probably already has it.
+WhatsApp is the one I suggest first in most cases, and for a simple reason: the person you want to call probably already has it.
 It is the most widely used messaging app in the UK and it works on Android phones, iPhones, iPads and laptops.
 Video calls are free, the quality is good, and the interface is about as simple as it gets.
 You tap a contact, you tap the video camera icon, and it rings.

 Group calls work too, with up to 32 people on a single video call.
 That is more than enough for a family catch-up.
 The main limitation is that it needs a phone number to set up, so it is tied to a mobile rather than a desktop computer.
 There is a desktop app, but the phone has to stay connected for it to work properly.